Stuycs-K/final-project-9-chank-simr/README.md

 Use the WASD keys to move the player.
 Use the mouse clicks to click buttons, such as on-screen buttons and Pokemon move buttons when battling.
 Press the space bar to move to next dialogue.
-Press the 'E' key to interact with NPCs when the player is facing in the direction of the NPC.
+Press the 'E' key to interact with NPCs when the player is facing in the direction of the NPC (the other red square on the screen)